DeepLabCut/DeepLabCut/_sources/docs/installation.md

 (how-to-install)=
 # How To Install DeepLabCut

-DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install)).
+DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install) and if you run into issues also check out [installation ProTips](installTips)).

 ## PIP: